tensorflow/tfjs-website/source/tutorials/model-save-load.md

-contains a Python code snippet that demonstrates how one may use the [flask](http://flask.pocoo.org/) web framework, together with Keras and TensorFlow, to handle the request originated from `save` and reconstitute the request's payload as Keras Models in the server's memory.
+contains a Python code snippet that demonstrates how one may use the [flask](http://flask.pocoo.org/) web framework, together with Keras and TensorFlow, to handle the request originated from `save` and reconstitute the request's payload as a Keras Model object in the server's memory.

 Often, your HTTP server has special constraints and requirements on requests, such as HTTP methods, headers and credentials for authentication.
 You can gain